Journal

 01. Remote Locations

 The location of your building plot can impact the overall project cost, especially if you're in remote areas like Scottish islands.
-In places like these, contractors may not be readily available, meaning they have to travel long distances to reach your site.
-This adds to the costs due to accommodation and travel and ferry expenses.
+In places like these, tradespeople may not be readily available, meaning they have to travel long distances to reach your site.
+This adds to the costs due to accommodation and travel expenses.

 While it might be your dream location, if your budget doesn’t align with the realities of building there, you may need to reconsider your plans or look at increasing your budget.